error-wtf/Segmented-Spacetime-Mass-Projection-Unified-Results/DualVelocitiesinSegmentedSpacetime-EscapeFallandGravitationalRedshift.md

 1 2⁄
 )

-This relation bridges Newtonian gravity, general relativity, and the segmented spacetime framework.
+This relation bridges Newtonian gravity, General Relativity (GR) (GR), and the Segmented Spacetime framework.
 In weak fields, 𝑣𝑓𝑎𝑙𝑙 → ∞ and 𝛾𝑠 → 1 ; near the Schwarzschild radius 𝑣𝑓𝑎𝑙𝑙 → 𝑐+ and 𝑦𝑠 diverges, reproducing the gravitational redshift.
 The formulation this embeds compact-object physics in a natural dual structure of velocities, offering a direct and intuitive connection between classical escape